kevinAlbs/libmongocrypt/test/data/tokens/README.md

 Documents in this test data directory provide inputs and corresponding expected outputs for token derivation functions in libmongocrypt.
 Each document is a single-depth set of key value pairs.
-All values are 32 octet hexit string except `counter` which is numeric.
+All values are 32 octet hexit string except `contentionFactor` which is numeric.

 [server.json](server.json) comes from [TEST(FLETokens, TestVectors)](https://github.com/mongodb/mongo/blob/master/src/mongo/crypto/fle_crypto_test.cpp).